 I had the best girls weekend in Dallas!
 Staying at the Renaissance Dallas at Plano Legacy West Hotel made our weekend so fun and special.
 The time spent together and memories made is what it’s all about!
 It’s rare when your mom friends can all take off the same weekend to hang out.
 It’s also rare after college to get ready with your girlfriends, do your hair and make up together and go out.
 I encourage all of you mamas to get out there and have yourself a girls weekend!
 It is good for your soul!
 I hope this post is helpful to you when planning your girls trip to Dallas.
 Step #1 throw out your itinerary and schedule and have a good time!

 Please note that some of the links above may be affiliate links, and at no additional cost to you, I earn a commission if you make a purchase.
 I recommend only products and companies I use and the income goes to keeping the site community supported and ad free.

 I am so happy you are here!
-I’m a boy mama x2, fashion lover, living in Denver, Colorado.
+I’m a wife and boy mama x2, fashion lover, living in Denver, Colorado.